mggg/gerrytools/docs/source/user/mgrp.rst

         c.run(run_info)

-of course, we might want to use some custom updaters in our chain, so we can do that as well:
+Of course, we might want to use some custom updaters in our chain, so we can do that as well:

 .. code:: python